-If that's you, it might be time to consider another provider powered by the Telstra network.
-Here's a look at who's who.
+If you’re not a fan of these changes, it might be time to consider another provider powered by the Telstra network.
+Here’s a look at who’s who.

 Much like Telstra, all Belong’s plans are contract-free.
 Here’s the whole range:

-While Telstra's full network reaches 99.4% of the Australian population, the Telstra wholesale network that powers the likes of Belong, ALDI Mobile, Woolworths Mobile, and more only reaches 98.8% of the population.
+Boost is kinda special when it comes to Telstra MVNOs.
+It’s the only one with full Telstra network access.
+Telstra’s network reaches 99.4% of the population, but the Telstra wholesale network that providers like Belong, ALDI, and Woolworths rely on only reaches 98.8% of the population.

-This might not seem like a huge difference, but it does affect coverage in some remote, regional, and rural areas.
-Here's how the regular Telstra network and the Telstra wholesale network compare:
+This might seem like a tiny difference, but it can affect coverage in some remote, regional, and rural areas.
+Here’s how the full Telstra network and the Telstra wholesale network compare:

-In addition to more coverage, Boost Mobile has a few other nifty perks.
+In addition to more coverage than other Telstra MVNOs, there are a few other reasons to consider Boost.
 All plans include data-free streaming of Apple Music, and all 28-day recharges include data rollover if you top up before expiry.

 Here are Boost Mobile’s current 28-day recharges:

-Woolworths Mobile doesn't have as large a range of smartphones as Telstra, but it sells most OPPO and Samsung devices.
-Here's a look at some of the more popular phones the telco has available:
+Woolworths Mobile doesn’t have as large a range of smartphones as Telstra, but it sells most OPPO and Samsung devices, including the entire S20 range.
+Here’s a look at some of the more popular phones the telco has available: